-- one month's interest on the certificates, as described under "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Interest Distributions," plus - the aggregate amount of scheduled and unscheduled principal payments described under "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Principal Distributions."
+- one month's interest on the certificates, as described under "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Interest Distributions", plus - the aggregate amount of scheduled and unscheduled principal payments described under "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Principal Distributions."

-We guarantee payment of interest at the fixed-rate or the then-current variable pool accrual rate, as applicable.
-In addition, we guarantee to the trust that we will supplement amounts received by the trust as required to make the full and final payment of the unpaid principal balance of the certificates on the distribution date in the month of the maturity date specified on the front cover page.
+We guarantee payment of interest at the fixed pass-through rate specified on the front cover page and Annex A. In addition, we guarantee to the trust that we will supplement amounts received by the trust as required to make the full and final payment of the unpaid principal balance of the certificates on the distribution date in the month of the maturity date specified on the front cover page.
 For providing this guaranty, we receive a fee payable from a portion of the interest collected on the mortgage loans that is not required to be paid to certificateholders.